loki-veera/SoccerRobotPerception/README.md

 An additional visualizations.ipynb is added to perform the testing and visualize the results.
 Please run this file to see the visualizations

+Our sincere thanks for Hafez Farazi from University of Bonn for his continous support and advice during this project.

 # License